-LG Display intros new 5-inch 1080p screen with 16:9 aspect ratioAlex Wagner - Deputy Managing Editor, News Desk
+LG Display intros new 5-inch 1080p screen with 16:9 aspect ratioAlex Wagner - Editorial Director of News and Content

 If you're a person that demands a high-resolution display in your smartphone, then you may want to add LG Display's new product to your wish list.
 The company has introduced a new 5-inch LCD panel for smartphones with a resolution of 1920x1080, giving it a pixel density of 440ppi.
 The aspect ratio of the new display is 16:9, and it also features Advanced High Performance In-Plane Switching (AH-IPS, for short) technology.
 LG Display says that the AH-IPS tech should provide for wide viewing angles, fast response speeds and a low power consumption.